Purchases made through links may earn us a small commission, at no extra cost to you.

 A romantic trip to Paris would not be complete without a walk along the Seine.
 The riverbanks around Ile St. Louis and Il de la Cite offer some beautiful scenery and is a great place to just sit and relax.
 Locals are fond of hanging out down by the river too.
 We could not believe how many people were out enjoying a picnic and some wine, even very late at night.
 Definitely a romantic thing to do in Paris!

 When your feet get sore from all the walking, rent a bike!
 Paris has a lot of cycle paths and an inexpensive bike share program.
-Riding around the city was one of our favourite things to do and made us feel like locals.
+Riding around the city was one of our favourite things to do and made us feel young at heart.

 (Update: As of June 2015, the love locks on Pont des Arts have been taken down.
 The railings on the bridge have been replaced with panels to prevent more locks from being attached).